philipmw/eth-staking-on-aws/README.md

 ### Consensus client

+The Lighthouse validator client supports multiple consensus clients, so I have it configured with two for redundancy: one, my own; and one, [Infura](https://infura.io).
+Infura receives less than 10 requests per day from my validator.

-When I run Consensus+Validator on the same EC2 instance, the load average is 0.25, and this is what RAM usage looks like:
+When I run Consensus+Validator on the same EC2 instance, the load average is 0.25.
+RAM-wise, it is tight, but workable.
+Over three days, this is the worst of many samples I've taken:

     $ free -m
                    total        used        free      shared  buff/cache   available
-    Mem:            1837        1262         438           0         136         436
+    Mem:            1837        1686          75           0          74          43
-    Swap:           1907         633        1273
+    Swap:           1907         887        1020

-Hence I believe this instance (`c7g.medium`) is appropriately sized.
+Hence I believe this instance (`c7g.medium`) is at its limits RAM-wise, but bearable.

 Data transfer in is free, so we ignore it.
 Data transfer out is about 7 MBytes/minute according to CloudWatch metrics for the EC2 instance.